tibmeister/CoreSpeed/README.md

-#CoreSpeed
+# CoreSpeed
 =========

-CoreSpeed is an implementation of SpeedTest.Net using .Net Standard.
-Included is a test client for both .NET Core (ConsoleClient) and a UWP console app (UWPConsoleClient) for testing.
+CoreSpeed is an implementation of SpeedTest.Net using .Net Standard for the library.
+Included is a test client for .NET Core (ConsoleClient).

 Currently the only CLI cross-platform solution is a Python script, so I wanted to build a robust compiled solution that can run cross-platform and independent of having to have Python and it's various modules installed.